Ana Paula Guimarães

 Catarina Alhinha

-Catarina Alhinha holds a bachelor’s degree in Portuguese Studies from the University of Lisbon.
-In 2022, she won the Excellence Award for the best graduate.
-Between 2022 and 2023, she integrated the research team for the European project VAST: Values Across Space and Time, dedicated to the area of fairy tales and digital humanities.
-She is currently a master’s student at NOVA University Lisbon (NOVA FCSH) and a member of the research project Estranhar Pessoa at the Institute for the Study of Literature and Tradition.
-Her research interests centre on Fernando Pessoa’s studies, literary modernism (English and Portuguese), and contemporary literature.
-She is also a writer who enjoys combining her words with painting, photography, and theatre, notably through her project Desaniversário.
+Catarina Alhinha graduated in 2021 with a BA in Portuguese Studies from the Faculty of Arts and Humanities at the University of Lisbon.
+In 2022, she received the Excellence Award for Best Graduate.
+Between 2022 and 2023, she was a member of the research team of the European project VAST: Values Across Space and Time, dedicated to fairy tales and digital humanities.
+She completed her MA in Portuguese Studies at the NOVA University Lisbon – School of Social Sciences and Humanities (NOVA FCSH) in 2024.
+She is currently a PhD student at the University of Oxford, while continuing her collaboration with the research project Estranhar Pessoa at the Institute of Literature and Tradition Studies (IELT).
+Her main research interests include Pessoa studies, modernist and contemporary women’s writing in English and Portuguese literature.
+She is also a writer who enjoys combining her words with painting, photography, and theatre, notably through her artistic project Desaniversário.

 Mariana Nascimento